rwaldron/tc39-notes/es8/2017-03/mar-23.md

 DH: So top level usage of this, we create a realm, we use eval, use `import()` and that produces a promise and that gives us the module.

-KD: So what you normally get is that going to be whatever is exported from that module?
+KCD: So what you normally get is that going to be whatever is exported from that module?

 BF: The completion value?